-In my first biblical fiction, Forgotten Followers from Broken to Bold, I show how Jesus lifted up women as equals, equipped them as disciples and teachers, and empowered them as apostles and evangelists.
+In my first historical fiction, Forgotten Followers from Broken to Bold, I show how Jesus lifted up women as equals, equipped them as disciples and teachers, and empowered them as apostles and evangelists.
 It was easy to see biblical equality in the Gospels.

-My next biblical fiction, Forgotten Apostles from Broken to Bold, takes place in the time of the Acts of the Apostles, telling stories of Junia the Apostle, Susannah from Luke 8, Phoebe the deacon of Cenchrae, Priscilla, a teacher in Corinth, Ephesus, and Rome, Lois and Eunice, who teach Timothy, Euodia and Syntyche who serve the church as Timothy serves, Nympha, Apphia, Lydia, and Chloe, who are church leaders.
+My next fiction, Forgotten Apostles from Broken to Bold, takes place in the time of the Acts of the Apostles, telling stories of Junia the Apostle, Susannah from Luke 8, Phoebe the deacon of Cenchrae, Priscilla, a teacher in Corinth, Ephesus, and Rome, Lois and Eunice, who teach Timothy, Euodia and Syntyche who serve the church as Timothy serves, Nympha, Apphia, Lydia, and Chloe, who are church leaders.
 However, it is not as easy to see biblical equality in the letters of Paul.

-How can I portray Paul in my next fiction, about the women in the book of Acts?
+How can I portray Paul in my fiction about the women in the book of Acts?
 If Paul was sexist, why were women in the first century so eager to join the Christian movement?
 Did they enjoy working alongside Paul?
 Did being a Christian give them new freedom?
 Did Paul treat them as equal co-workers?
 Did the women named in Acts and Paul's letters have roles as evangelists, elders, deacons, ministers, and church leaders?
 In some of Paul's letters, he lifts up women as equal to men, honours them and credits them as co-workers for the Gospel.
 These ideas seem to conflict with the passages where Paul seems to accept or even promote a gender hierarchy with women on a lower rung.

 Understanding Paul's Letters